bitCoder0/lowPolyDrillMan/README.md

 # Licence:

-  You can use it for free in non-commercial projects
+  You can use it for free in any project.